-Step 2: Unfasten the two (2) screws on the rear panel of the chassis.
+Step 2: Unfasten the (2) Phillips screws on the left side rear, top and bottom, at the rear of the chassis.

-Step 3: Once removed, slide the chassis side panel parallel to the chassis towards the rear (out of the page with respect to the image below), this will disengage the various tabs that are holding the panel to the chassis.
+Step 3: Once removed, slide the chassis side panel parallel to the chassis towards the rear, this will disengage the various tabs that are holding the panel to the chassis.